hydradatabase/docs/concepts/updates-and-deletes.md

 ## Isolation

-_For terms used in this section, please refer to [the Postgres documentation on isolation levels][tx-iso]._
+ℹ️ For terms used in this section, please refer to [the Postgres documentation on isolation levels][tx-iso].

 [tx-iso]: https://www.postgresql.org/docs/current/transaction-iso.html